graphql-nexus/nexus-prisma/README.md

 ## Features

-> **Note**: ⛑ The following use abbreviated examples that skip a complete setup of passing Nexus type definition to Nexus `makeSchema`.
+> **Note**: ⛑ The following use abbreviated examples that skip a complete setup of passing Nexus type definition to Nexus' `makeSchema`.
 If you are new to Nexus, Consider reading the [official Nexus tutorial](https://nxs.li/tutorial) before jumping into Nexus Prisma.

-### Type-safe seamless generated library code
+### Type-safe Generated Library Code

 Following the same philosophy as Prisma Client, Nexus Prisma uses generation to create an API that feels tailor made for your project.